LinkedList/sentinel-eater/README.md

-# sentinel-eater
+# Sentinel Eater
-Service for automatic download of Sentinel data
+Service for automatic download of Sentinel data.